carsonswope/3d-beats/readme.md

 Labeled training data is obtained by using skin paint to color various sections of the subject (hand) and recording both depth and color video streams.
 Additionally, forests can be stacked on top of one another, for segmenting the classification task into sub-tasks.

+To generate fingertip positions, the mean shift algorithm is used to find the center of each classification region.
+The original depth image is then sampled at the determined pixel, to find the height of each fingertip above the plane.

 ## Instructions for installation / development.

 Unfortunately, it's not very well packaged for easy distribution at the moment.
 To start, you will need: